scripts4Days/Powershell-Functions/README.md

 # Powershell-Functions
-A variety of usefule powershell function and scripts
+A variety of useful powershell functions and scripts